meleu/meleudotdev/articles/learn-ruby.md

 ---
-dg-publish: false
+dg-publish: true
-title: The best way I found to learn Ruby
+title: "The best way I found to learn Ruby"
-subtitle: What I did to acquire fluency in the Ruby language
+description: "What I did to acquire fluency in the Ruby language"
-slug: learn-ruby
+tags:
-tags: ruby
+  - ruby
-domain: meleu.hashnode.dev
+date: 2022-09-08T09:48:00-03:00
 ---

 ## Intro